 The Compound Effect

-I love this story because it shows the power of compound effect and the dramatic impact it can have in helping you achieve your goals.
+I love this analogy because it shows the power of the compound effect and the dramatic impact it can have in helping you achieve your goals.
 It shows that it doesn’t matter what you start with, what matters is that you consistently do the right things the right way.
 When you do this, the compound effect kicks in and makes success inevitable for you.

 So how do you make sure that you consistently do the right things?
 By doing them first thing.
 In other words, by eating your frog.

 The term comes from the Brian Tracy book called “Eat That Frog!” based on a famous quote:

 “If the first thing you do each morning is to eat a live frog, you can go through the day with the satisfaction of knowing that that is probably the worst thing that is going to happen to you all day long.” – Mark Twain

 From a productivity perspective, the beginning of the day is the best time to focus on your most important task (MIT).
 You have the most cognitive resources and willpower to devote to something at the beginning of your day, so it is the perfect time to take action on the one thing that will provide the most movement towards achieving your ideal future.

 By prioritizing your one thing from the challenge yesterday and doing it first thing, you can go through the rest of your day feeling like you’ve accomplished something great.
 And the truth is, you have!
 Just stick with it, and before long the compound effect will kick in and you’ll start to see some major progress being made towards achieving your ideal future.